 Several stakeholders, mostly from the energy or power sector, support the envisaged proposal for a short-term measure in the EU ETS to amend the auctioning time profile, arguing that the combination of the present regulatory features and the unprecedented economic and financial crisis created an ill-balanced supply pattern of emission allowances which will carry on into 2013 and Phase 3, which should be addressed.
-The Climate Markets and Investment Association confirms that the current imbalance in the EU ETS's supply pattern has had a profoundly negative impact on the low carbon investment signal the EU ETS is sending and will continue to do so unless the supply imbalance is addressed.11 One stakeholder notes that the current price levels have created fears of a decrease in liquidity, as many intermediaries may exit the market.12 The very weak price level seen lately in the EU ETS should be addressed as soon as possible.13 There are also some industry voices calling for action.
-For example, Alstom argues that failure to act immediately threatens jobs and growth.14
+The Climate Markets and Investment Association confirms that the current imbalance in the EU ETS's supply pattern has had a profoundly negative impact on the low carbon investment signal the EU ETS is sending and will continue to do so unless the supply imbalance is addressed.
+One stakeholder notes that the current price levels have created fears of a decrease in liquidity, as many intermediaries may exit the market.
+The very weak price level seen lately in the EU ETS should be addressed as soon as possible.
+There are also some industry voices calling for action.
+For example, Alstom argues that failure to act immediately threatens jobs and growth.

 The electricity industry believes that the EU ETS today is at risk of being undermined and replaced by other policy instruments.
-They would prefer permanent structural measures but can support phase 3 back-loading conditional on a line-of-sight through to decisions on a
+They would prefer permanent structural measures but can support phase 3 back-loading conditional on a line-of-sight through to decisions on a 2030 target and beyond.
+Back-loading should act as a first step in structural measures to strengthen and reposition the ETS as the key instrument to address carbon emissions.
+16

-11 Climate Markets and Investment Association, contribution to the online consultation
+Climate Markets and Investment Association, contribution to the online consultation

-12 Centre for European Policy Studies, Carbon Market Forum, contribution to the online consultation
+Centre for European Policy Studies, Carbon Market Forum, contribution to the online consultation

-13 Royal Norwegian Ministry of Environment, letter from the Minister of 4 October 2012
+Royal Norwegian Ministry of Environment, letter from the Minister of 4 October 2012

-14 Alstom, contribution to the online consultation
+Alstom, contribution to the online consultation